yiannisza/Web-Aplication-Uclan-Webshop/README.md

 This project is a client-side web application built using HTML, CSS, and JavaScript.
 It represents a simple “Student Shop” where users can browse products, view item details, and manage a shopping cart.

 All functionality is handled within the browser using JavaScript, sessionStorage, and localStorage.
-No server-side code is used.

 ---